Razer0x1/razer0x1/README.md

 Some of my projects include:

 - **WASHTAG**: A web-based laundry management system using PHP, JS, SCSS, and MySQL.
-- **Telegram Security Edu Bot**: Educational bot demonstrating card-format validation and safe payment data handling.
+- **SPYCC CHECKER Bot**: Educational bot demonstrating card-format validation and safe payment data handling.

 ---